slyq/Scorpio/README.md

 # Scorpio

 Scorpio is a Windows scoring engine tool designed to aid in the scoring of Windows virtual images.
 The primary purpose of the framework has been to make scoring security competitions as simple as possible, so that more time and energy may be spent setting up the competition environment itself.
-It has a clean detection and output of summary for vulnerabilities that are manually checked.
+It has a clean detection and output of summary for vulnerabilities that are automatically checked.

 ## Getting Started

-Modify the .gitattributes to fit what you want to export.
+(Optional) Modify the .gitattributes to fit what you want to export.
 Then, download the Scorpio-master.zip to a virtual image.
 See the [getting started](https://github.com/compileSuccess/Scorpio/wiki/Getting-Started) page for more details.

 ### Prerequisites

 You will need to use 64-bit Python 3.6.
 You also need to use a Windows system.
 Currently, the program has been tested to work on:

+* Windows 8.1
 * Windows 10

 You will also need pywin32 and pyinstaller to modify/test and export the scoring engine as a standalone.